What Tribulus Terrestris Is

 Tribulus Terrestris is known as a medical plant since times when people understood that it’s possible to use herbs for healing different diseases.

 In fact, the plant is rich in many active substances.
-Among others, it contains alkaloids, flavonoids, and saponins including Protodioscin.
 The plant can be found in tropical and temperate climatic zones.

 For a long history of its use, the plant was used as a diuretic, tonic, and antiseptic.
 Also, it was considered a versatile remedy able to treat kidneys, liver, heart, and other organs.